stlcours/SIF_Win32/README.md

 # SIF-Win32

 SIF-Win32 is a Windows port of [Love Live!
 School Idol Festival](http://www.school-fes.klabgames.net/).
 It uses open-source older Playground engine which is available in [here](http://github.com/KLab/PlaygroundOSS) to make it work.
 Major modification is also done so that it compatible with latest version of SIF EN (v3.1.3).
-SIF-Win32 targets Windows XP by default, but it should be compatible with Windows 8.1, even Windows 10.
+SIF-Win32 targets Windows XP by default, but it should be compatible with Windows 8.1, even Windows 10 and will uses touchscreen capabilities if available in Windows 7 or above.

 # Is this emulator?